intel/pepc/docs/guide-tpmi.md

 ## `pepc tpmi` Usage

-There are 2 `pepc tpmi` usage scenarios:
+The `pepc tpmi` command supports two usage scenarios:
-1. Using `pepc tpmi` on a live system to read and write TPMI registers.
+1. Reading and writing TPMI registers on a live system.
-2. Using `pepc tpmi` to decode TPMI debugfs dumps from other systems.
+2. Decoding TPMI debugfs dumps captured from other systems.

 ### Live System Usage

-The general usage pattern of the `pepc tpmi` command is:
+The typical workflow for `pepc tpmi` is:
-1. Discover available TPMI features on the target system using `pepc tpmi ls`.
+1. Discover available TPMI features using `pepc tpmi ls`.
-  - You may want to use `--topology` to see how TPMI devices and instances are organized.
+  - Use `--topology` to see how TPMI devices and instances are organized.
-  - In case you need to see TPMI spec files, use `--list-specs`.
+  - Use `--list-specs` to view available TPMI spec files.
-  - You may find the `--yaml` option useful.
+  - Use `--yaml` for machine-readable output.
 2. Read TPMI registers using `pepc tpmi read`, filtering by feature, package, instance, cluster, register, or bit field as needed.
-3. Write to TPMI registers using `pepc tpmi write`, specifying the target feature, package, instance, cluster, register, and bit field.
+3. Write TPMI registers using `pepc tpmi write`, specifying the target feature, package, instance, cluster, register, and bit field.

 #### Examples